spryker/spryker-docs/docs/scos/dev/guidelines/nfr-guidelines.md

 ---

 Non-Functional Requirements (NFRs) are one of the core tools for architects and developers to describe how the system under development supposed to work from technical perspective.
-Defining NFRs can be as important as defining functional requirements, which are usually done by business people (i.e. Product Owners).
+Defining NFRs can be as important as defining functional requirements, which are usually done by business (i.e. Product Owners).
 Missing out on them usually result in too late realization of certain unintended behavior that costs a lot of resources/money for the projects to deal with.

-## NFR guidelines
+## Project Operational & Deployment NFR guidelines
 There are several factors that can impact the success of NFR definition in a project.
 One key factor is the involvement of all relevant stakeholders, including architects, developers, business analysts, and end users.
 Ensuring that all of these parties are involved in the NFR definition process can help to ensure that all relevant requirements are captured and that there is a shared understanding of the technical